malwikl/Aquarius/README.md

 - DHT - for an external connected DHT sensor (getstate and getreading + timer based updates of readings (60sec))
 - LED - for the builtin LED (getstate and setstate)
 - IT1, IT2, IT3 - for controlling 3 433Mhz Intertechno powerswitches (getstate and getreading + automatic state updates when a code is received)
 - TEMP1 - for reading temperature from a DS18B20

+## Supported Readings
+- temperature (for TEMP1 and DHT)
+- humidity (for DHT)
+- state (for all types)

 ## Serial Command Line Interface
 ### Command Format
 ```
-getstate <DEVICE>
-getreading <DEVICE>
+getreading <DEVICE> <READING>

 setstate <DEVICE> <STATE>
 ```

 Some examples
 ```
-getstate IT 123123 0
+getreading IT1 state
---> STATE IT 123123 0 OFF
+--> READING IT1 state OFF
 ```

 ```